3scale/3scale-amp-openshift-templates/amp/system-oracle/README.md

 1 - Place the downloaded files in the `oracle-client-files` directory.

+2 - Fetch the open source gem and place it in the `oracle-client-files` directory, with: `BUNDLE_GEMFILE=Gemfile.oracle bundle package --no-install --all --path .`

-2 - Download the productized amp.yml template.
+3 - Download the productized amp.yml template.

-3 - Run on your machine by replacing `WILDCARD_DOMAIN`
+4 - Run on your machine by replacing `WILDCARD_DOMAIN`

 ```